AdobeDocs/journeys.en/help/using/api/import-export.md

     * &lt;ORGANIZATION&gt; : your production instance

     To obtain your ORGANIZATION ID value, refer to your administrator or your Adobe technical contact.
-You can also retrieve it into Adobe I/O when creating a new integration, in the licenses list (see the <a href="https://www.adobe.io/authentication.html">Adobe I/O documentation</a>).
+You can also retrieve it into Adobe I/O when creating a new integration, in the licenses list (see the [Adobe I/O documentation](https://www.adobe.io/authentication.html)).

 * **<ACCESS_TOKEN>**: Your personal access token, that was retrieved when exchanging your JWT through a POST request.